rveciana/BasemapTutorial/docs/projections.rst

 The units are the projection units in meters.
 The point *(0, 0)* is the lower left corner, and the point *(width, height)* is the upper right.
 So the origin of the positions is *not* the one defined by the projection as in GDAL.
 The projection just defines the size of the units used, not the origin.

-The example shows the position of several points using the *plot* function.
+The example shows the position of several points using the *plot* function to show how the coordinates range from 0 to width and heght.